cozis/website-stuff/the_dependency_problem.md

 I'm not sure about that!

-Dependency management in C and C++ is problematic, but I think that the perception of the cost doesn't come from the intrinsic cost but by the fact that packages don't have an uniform interface.
-In other words, the C and C++ way consists of keeping packages hard to install to avoid things like dependency chains attacks.
+Dependency management in C and C++ is problematic, but I think that the perception of the cost doesn't come from the intrinsic cost but by the fact that packages don't have a uniform interface.
+In other words, the C and C++ way consists of keeping packages hard to install to avoid things like dependency chain attacks.
 That definitely works, but isn't the optimal solution either.

 ## Javascript and Python Programmers Are Wrong Too